robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/maximum-subarray.md

 Calculating the maximum contiguous sum for the lefthand side, starting from `4` that's left of the midpoint and traversing to the value at the first index `-2`, we see that the largest sum here is just the `4`.

+Doing the same for the right hand side, starting from the `2` that is right of the midpoint and going to the end of the array, the max contiguous sum there is the `2` and the `1`, which is `3`.
 ## Dynamic Programming
 ### Kadane's Algorithm
 TODO